department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/ux-team/process-workflow.md

   - If you're unsure of ticket content and completeness, either have the team review it async via Slack or in biweekly backlog refinement
 - Tickets should be pointed prior to being self-assigned
   - Refer to the team's [guidelines on how to point tickets](https://docs.google.com/presentation/d/1v32urMBT9IU7BBZHuLJN3Tap4dTTxSlbxQ38dFWtpYg/edit#slide=id.g2652fddd673_0_311)
+- Optional but helpful tip: Put initials next to tasks indicating who will complete them if there are multiple assignees to one ticket

+### Working On and Completing a Ticket
 - Check off task items in the ticket as you complete them so all team members are aware of progress
-- Optional but helpful tip: Put initials next to tasks indicating who will complete them if there are multiple assignees to one ticket
+- Leave comments on tickets to convey decisions made and/or artifacts created that are relevant to the ticket
+- Refer to the team's guidelines for [definition of done](https://docs.google.com/presentation/d/1v32urMBT9IU7BBZHuLJN3Tap4dTTxSlbxQ38dFWtpYg/edit#slide=id.g2330c998e95_0_5) before closing a ticket

 ## Team / PM / PO decisions